Depression hit hard today, with residual mania from yesterday lingering behind.

 Last night, my mind acted like a broken record of to-do-lists.
 A record playing, tragically, over-and-over.
 Yet, when today came, none of the things were done.
 No laundry.
 No walking.
 No yoga.
 No grocery shopping.
 Just the couch, and worthlessness.
 So much worthlessness.

 By hour seven I was feeling especially horrible.
 A pitiful desperation started forming in me.
 I was sick of feeling worthless.
-And I mean that, literally; my repetitive feelings of worthlessness where making me physically ill.
+And I mean that, literally; my repetitive feelings of worthlessness were making me physically ill.
 Nausea.
 Headache.
 Dizziness.
 Aching hips and shoulders from laying all day.
 Dehydration.
 I was accidentally willing myself ill.

 I needed to accomplish something today.
 I couldn’t let this happen to me, not again.
 I couldn’t let depression come in, and make a prisoner of me again.
 Once depression is in, it stays far too long.
 I needed to kick it out before it made a home for itself… before it went too far, and became something I couldn’t escape.
 Before seven hours turned into two weeks.